mmcc-xx/BirdCAGE/README.md

 for up to 3 notifications services per the Apprise documentation, and associate those services with the Log, Record and Alert detection levels defined in the Filter Settings.
 I tried MQTT and email via gmail and both worked.
 Note: this does not replace a real MQTT interface which I'm planning to work on real soon now.
-- Added locale support for results.
-The UI is still just english, but you can get back common names in other language.
-See the Locale setting in Preferences.
-After you change it, restart the application.

 # BirdCAGE
 BirdCAGE is an application for monitoring the bird songs in audio streams.
 Security cameras often provide